adrianpk/hermesone/docs/sample/site/content/root/pages/content-generator.md

 ---

-*Thank you for choosing the Fantastic Content Generator!*
+*Thank you for choosing the Hermes!*

 ---

-*This document was generated using the Fantastic Content Generator.*
+*This document was generated using the Hermes.*